 - A Faraday pouch could help prevent the theft of your vehicle

 So why the sudden spike?
 Security experts seem to think keyless theft, or relay theft as it’s otherwise known, as well as OBD (on board diagnostic port) theft could be responsible.
 And the most worrying thing is, the process is relatively simple for tech-savvy criminals.
+Plus, with uncertainty around Brexit and the potential closure of UK ports, there's been concerns that there will be a flurry of activity amongst organised crime gangs.
+Criminals may attempt to ship as many stolen vehicles and parts as possible before the end of the year, leading to an increase in thefts.

 Once a particular vehicle has been chosen, criminals use widely available signal relay devices to ‘trick’ the car into thinking the correct key is present by amplifying its signal and as soon as the thieves get access, all it takes is a touch of a button to start the engine and drive away.